skyblocknerds/skyblocknerds/README.md

 ---

-## 🧪 Want to Test Ideas in Action?

-Check out **[RainbowCraft2](https://www.rainbowcraft2.net)** — a creative server we use for testing and prototyping SkyBlock-inspired concepts.
-It's a great place to play around with game design ideas and even show off your concepts.

----

 ## 💬 Got More Questions?

 Hit us up on the forums or in the SBN Discord (if you're invited).